-Investment income (loss) is shown net of related expenses on the consolidated statements of operations and changes in net assets.
-Investment related administrative expenses were \$4,767 and \$5,070 for the years ended December 31, 2016 and 2015, respectively.
+Investment income is shown net of related expenses on the consolidated statements of operations and changes in net assets.
+Investment related administrative expenses were \$5,382 and \$4,767 for the years ended December 31, 2017 and 2016, respectively.

 8. Fair Value Measurements